 Cher Ami flew through a rain of bullets.
 She arrived at HQ covered in blood.
 She had been shot in the chest, one leg was hanging by a tendon and she was blind in one eye, but she successfully delivered her message in under half an hour.

 The note said, “We are along the road parallel to 276.4.
 Our own artillery is dropping a barrage directly on us.
 For heaven’s sake, stop it.”

 The bird survived her wounds, but used a prosthetic leg for the rest of her life.

 For her bravery delivering messages during the Battle of Verdun, she was awarded the Croix de Guerre.

 Cher Ami is on display at the Smithsonian Institute near Sergeant Stubby.

 Cats, like dogs, served as companions and mascots.
 So did a bear, a koala, a baboon and a fox.

 Bioluminescent European glowworms were used to illuminate dark trenches.

-So essential were animals to the war effort that special equipment was manufactured to protect them.
+So essential were animals to the war effort that special equipment was manufactured to protect them, including gas mask.